-University of Virginia Health (UVAH), UVA Health, a world-class medical center and health system based in Virginia, United States, just started their journey with OMOP/OHDSI.
+UVA Health, a world-class medical center and health system based in Virginia, United States, have just started their journey with OMOP/OHDSI.
 The analytics group envisions a centralized database of available health data for internal research purposes and a way to easily collaborate in research studies with external partners.
-The OMOP Common Data Model (CDM) has been tested on a few occasions, but the overall path to adopt the OHDSI suite in the organization tool stack is yet to be defined.
+The OMOP Common Data Model (CDM) has been tested on a few occasions but the overall path to adopt the OHDSI suite in the organization tool stack is yet to be defined.

 How we solved it

-The Hyve has been working with UVAH to streamline and facilitate the adoption process of the various open-source components of the OHDSI stack by providing hands-on training and tailored education.
+The Hyve has been working with University of Virginia Health (UVAH) to streamline and facilitate the adoption process of the various open-source components of the OHDSI stack by providing hands-on training and tailored education.

 The Hyve provided four online sessions to the technical staff at UVAH.
-The workshop was given by three of our OHDSI experts, Maxim Moinat, Sofia Bazakou, and Anne van Winzum.
-Before the workshop, our experts sat down with the key stakeholders at UVAH to learn about the ongoing efforts within OHDSI, internal and external data workflows, and current data architecture.
+The workshop was given by three of our OHDSI experts, Maxim Moinat, Sofia Bazakou and Anne van Winzum.
+Prior to the workshop, our experts sat down with the key stakeholders at UVAH to learn about the ongoing efforts within OHDSI, internal and external data workflows and current data architecture.
 The workshop provided the participants with quick access to resources and foundational knowledge on the following topics:

 An introduction to the OHDSI ETL and data quality tooling: White Rabbit, Rabbit in a Hat, Usagi, Data Quality Dashboard, CDM Inspection Report and Achilles.
 Including live demo and exercises for participants.